Media Contact: Anna Carver

 SACRAMENTO, Calif. — The International Association of Color Manufacturers (IACM), which represents both color manufacturers and consumer product companies that use color, believes that the safety of the food and drug supply is of paramount importance to all consumers, including children.
 IACM appreciates the ongoing need to conduct research into possible effects any food ingredient may have, including colors.

-However, the assertions made in the recent Office of Environmental Health Hazard Assessment (OEHHA) assessment linking synthetic colors with possible negative health or behavior effects are based on insufficient scientific evidence.
+However, the Office of Environmental Health Hazard Assessment (OEHHA) assessment does not establish a causal relationship between synthetic colors and negative health or behavior effects, and its conclusion that an association may exist are based on insufficient scientific evidence.

 Colors are safely used in a wide variety of consumer products, are among the most widely studied food ingredients, and are subject to strict global regulatory requirements.
 The U.S. Food and Drug Administration (FDA) and international regulatory bodies have all concluded that synthetic dyes are safe for children and no study has offered compelling evidence that these colors cause adverse behaviors.

 Any risk management actions such as a warning label would be scientifically unfounded and unnecessary.
 US regulations already require that every color be clearly listed on the label by name.
 A warning statement based on inconclusive science would not provide meaningful impact to Californians but would mislead consumers and undermine consumer confidence in a safe food supply.
 Parents of children who may be sensitive to food ingredients, including colors, can avoid such foods in consultation with their doctor based on existing ingredient declarations and labeling requirements.